How to Set Up an Automatic Drip Watering System for Your Container Plants

 A drip watering system can take much of the work out of tending to flowers or vegetables, and with a digital timer in your setup, you can be sure all your plants are watered regularly with the proper moisture for spectacular plant yields.
 It takes the worry out of watering.
 In fact, you don’t even have to think about it.
 Get ready to toss your watering can!
 Let's get started with the setup.

 This basic drip installation will water up to six small or midsize pots and can be run from an outside faucet with easy-to-connect ¼ in. tubing.
-All the parts–except for the timer and backflow preventer–come with the Rain Bird Container Plant Watering Kit.
+All the parts–except for the timer and backflow preventer–come with the Rain Bird Patio Plant Watering Kit.
 The timer shown is Rain Bird's Digital Hose-End Timer model 1ZEHTMR.

 Another optional part is the Backflow Preventer which can be purchased separately.
 If the tops of your pots are below the faucet and the overall watering layout slopes away, you may not need a backflow device.
 Its purpose is to prevent water from flowing back into the home's drinking water system.